NLykoskoufis/BraunLabPipeline/README.md

 *Please note that this pipeline has been set to run on UNIGE cluster (baobab) and modifications may be required to run it on another cluster.*

+#### What is inside the pipeline

+The pipeline starts with sequence files (fastq.gz) and uses cutadapt for trimming reads if necessary.
+For mapping, it uses either bowtie2 (ChIP-seq / ATAC-seq) or STAR (RNA-seq).
+Picard-Tools is used for marking duplicated reads.
+SamTools is used for sorting, indexing and filtering reads.
+For peak calling we use MACS2 and gene quantification is performed using featureCounts.

+You can run all tasks into one go or run specific tasks depending on your needs.

 ### Requirements

 The pipeline requires several python3 libraries to be pre-installed.
 If you haven't installed them, you can run the following commands.